inertialshock/kangaroo.nvim/README.md

     input_wait = true,

     -- Colors for the statusline
-    statusline = {
+    -- NOTE: The colors for both statusline and popup are the same as the colors for nvim.
+In other words, -- only use the valid color names for 'ctermfg and ctermbg'.
+The values for 'fg' and 'bg' can be any valid -- color names for 'ctermfg' or 'ctermbg' or any valid color code (e.g., "#123123") statusline = {
         active_win = { -- Refers to the window where Kangaroo was called from
             ctermfg = "White",